Language which conveys meanings that are interpreted imaginatively rather than literally

 Oxymorons are simpler versions of paradoxes.

-Onomatopoeias are words that imitate sounds.
+Onomatopoeias are words that imitate sounds in the spoken language.
 Onomatopoeias are primarily used in poetry, and are often used to create imagery, symbolism, or repetition, which often point to the theme or message of the poem.
 Edgar Allan Poe uses onomatopoeia to establish a mood of content and then terror in his poem “The Bells”, which become increasingly threatening as death draws nearer:

 “Hear the loud alarum bells,

 What a tale of terror, now, their turbulency tells!

 They can only shriek, shriek,